 Chestnut and Parsnip Soup with Crispy Bacon Bits

-This post is sponsored by the lovely people at Vitamix who sent me the Vitamix Professional 750 Series to play with.
+This Chestnut and Parsnip Soup is sponsored by the lovely people at Vitamix who sent me the Vitamix Professional 750 Series to play with.
 In return I agreed to post an honest review!

-We are well into soup season now.
-With temperatures in London resting firmly around 3C I am all about warm, comforting bowls of soup when I get home from work.
+It’s November, which is well and truly soup season.
+With temperatures dropping I am all about warm, comforting bowls of soup when I get home from work.

 The Vitamix has five pre-programmed settings: one for smoothies, one for hot soups, one for frozen desserts, and one for purées.
 Wondering what the fifth is?
 Well that’s the automated self-cleaning function!
 That’s right, not only is this clever bit of kit going to make you a warming bowl of soup, it’s also going to clean itself after.
 How good is that!
 Making dinner has never been easier!